 At a nice rest belay ledge at last.
 The SmartWool Merino 250 flaunting its versatility through a full day of climbing in a wide range of temperatures and keeping us comfortable for the entire ride.

 We're not going to pull the wool over your eyes on the price.
-At $95, it's not the cheapest option, but we feel the versatile performance and quality of fabric and construction justify the high cost.
+It's not the cheapest option, but we feel the versatile performance and quality of fabric and construction justify the high cost.
 Remember that for outdoor adventures, one base layer is sufficient.
 If you treat it well and don't over-wash it, this top could be your sidekick far into the future.

 The Merino 250 gives us everything we want in a base layer.